 But paying debts off also works in the same way.
 Once you get that ball rolling, applying all extra funds to paying them off, your debt-free status keeps growing and growing!

 And what’s important is it worked!
 It wasn’t easy and took determination and discipline.
-But we knew it was good for us helped us keep our eyes OFF spending on things we didn’t really need.
-And ON the benefits of being debt-free.
+But knowing that it was good for us helped us keep our eyes OFF of things we didn’t really need, and ON the benefits of being debt-free.